microsoft/confidential-container-demos/kafka/README.md

 #### Configure Kafka Consumer

 Select an appropriate name for the RSA asymmetric key pair and replace [SkrClientKID](consumer.yaml#L29).
-You can leave the remaining configuration environment variables as is, with the option to change the Kafka topic.
+You have the option to change the Kafka topic you want to use.

 #### Generate Security Policy